gsanchez10/recruitment/README.md

 * The purple button will open a new tab from which the song will play. `(*)`

-##### Once you've finished the Front End test, please do one the following:
-  - upload it to any Cloud service (github, bitbucket, heroku, openshift, amazon)
-  - upload it to your own domain(if you have one).
-  - send us the test via email to: thi-tech-test@thehangar.cr.

-##### Once you've finished the mobile test, please send us the test via email to: thi-tech-test@thehangar.cr.

 -----
 Recruitment Tests ( Back End )
 ==================